Workflows

 In addition to the above fields, there are several optional fields, described below.

 Headers can be specified as an array.
-You can add this field to the above curl command like this:
+You can add headers like X-HEADER-1

 If any of these headers are seen in the webhook request, they'll be passed to the workflow as well.